eduardopireslucio1/eduardopireslucio1/README.md

 ###

 <p align="left">My name is Eduardo Pires Lucio, born in Brazil 🇧🇷.
-I work mainly with PHP, but have projects in NodeJS, Python, TypeScript and VueJS.</p>
+I work mainly with Node.js, Angular, and MongoDB, but I also have experience with PHP, Python and Vue.js..</p>

 ###